The Media Arts Centre is the media production facility for the College of Arts, Business, Law and Social Sciences.

 Three Studio Spaces

-Multiple cameras to allow the complete capture of live events.
+Multiple cameras with signal switching control to allow the capture of live events.

-Autocue to enable the presenter to appear as knowledgeable and confident as possible.
+Autocue to enable presenters to appear as knowledgeable and confident as possible.

-Specialized hardware to allow Real-Time titling and multilayer compositing.
+Specialised hardware to allow Real-time titling and multilayer compositing.

-White Cyclorama, backdrop paper and white floor all used to create the illusion of infinite space.
+White cyclorama, various coloured backdrop paper and white floor used to create the illusion of infinite space.

 Two of the studios can be used to allow multitrack recording and mixing of bands, radio plays, audio dialogue, Foley sounds or even whole orchestras.

-Digital radio desks allow the mixing of multiple audio sources in a number of locations into one magazine style radio program.
+Digital Podcast desks allow the mixing of multiple audio sources in a number of locations into one magazine style program.

-The desks are fully customizable to allow talkback between the studios and allow interaction with phone callers.
+The desks are fully customisable to allow talkback between the studios and allow interaction with phone callers.